 In over 20 years in the pricing industry, I’ve learned some key lessons that seem especially relevant today.

-- Although customers prefer lower prices, price is typically a secondary consideration in most purchase decisions.
+- Price is secondary.
+Although customers prefer lower prices, price is typically a secondary consideration in most purchase decisions.
 Other concerns like, quality, service, selection, availability, ease of doing business, reputation, trust, and support typically rise to the top when customers make their decisions on with whom they will do business.
 This is backed up by several studies on customer purchase behavior.
 Customers expect prices to be both fair and in the ballpark of what other competitive vendors are charging.

-- In the world of recurring B2B purchases, buying inertia is powerful, and customers form “relationships” with the products, vendors, and processes they’ve used to make repeat purchases.
+- Customers are loyal.
+In the world of recurring B2B purchases, buying inertia is powerful, and customers form “relationships” with the products, vendors, and processes they’ve used to make repeat purchases.
 Switching costs are significant, and it is unlikely that a customer will defect due to a minor price discrepancy unless there is a major service failure.
 Studies show that over 70% of customer defections are due to service failures, and only 17% of customer defections are due to price issues.
 In short, if you provide good service, customers are not likely to leave you, even if your prices are somewhat higher than your competitors.

-- Because of the tremendous leverage pricing has on profitability, it is very rare that lowering prices by itself can generate enough extra demand to achieve incremental profits from such a move.
+- Dropping prices doesn't work.
+Because of the tremendous leverage pricing has on profitability, it is very rare that lowering prices by itself can generate enough extra demand to achieve incremental profits from such a move.
 A company with 10% profitability must get better than a 10% increase in volume to offset just a 1% decrease in price.
 Imagine how much volume must be recovered to offset a 5% decrease in price.
 In short, lowering prices is typically not a recipe for improved profitability.

 - Customers value instantaneous pricing information.
 In a Hanover study of over 700 procurement professionals, it was revealed that over half of those from companies over $500M would be willing to pay up to 5% higher prices for instantaneous pricing information.
 Providing instantaneous pricing information has also been shown to significantly improve win rates.

 So how does all of this tie together?
 In short, customers will value their relationship with you if you continue to provide good service, provide fair and rational pricing, and make it instantaneously visible.
-Furthermore, the temptation to reduce prices is not typically justified, as it is difficult to make up enough profit back in additional volumes.
+Furthermore, the temptation to reduce prices is not typically justified, since it is difficult to make up enough profit back in additional volumes.
 Rather than pricing, investments in improved service levels, pricing consistency, and transparent visibility are likely to have higher ROI in terms of customer value and profitability.

 Declining Demand: In many markets, demand will decline, at least temporarily, and companies will feel pressure to discount prices to try to make up for the shortfall.
 They may even see competitors dropping prices to compete for their own shortfalls.
 While this is a complicated issue, companies should try to resist the pressure to discount unnecessarily.
 This is the time to think about other levers to increase the value proposition to the customer, perhaps through service features that make it easier for customers to do business with them.
 Customers will value pricing transparency and instantaneous pricing information because it increases trust and strengthens buying relationships.